Are you leading at the speed of change? If not, then you're not leading at all. You're an incumbent—or a museum piece in the making. …

 By James Strock

-The raging wildfire of change sweeping the Middle East was set by the self-immolation of a twenty-six year-old Tunisian fruit seller, Mohamed Bouazizi. …
+The raging wildfire of change sweeping the Middle East for more than a decade was set by the self-immolation of a twenty-six year-old Tunisian fruit seller, Mohamed Bouazizi. …

 Continue Reading about Mohamed Bouazizi | The Contagion of Courage →